hirananet/IRCore/projects/ircore/src/lib/v3/README.md

 * join: user joined to channel
 * close-channel: me parted from channel
 * leave: user leaved channel
+* banned: from channel
+* channel-moderated: channel is in moderated mode.
 * notice: external notice in channel.

 # IRCParser V3